openservicemesh/osm/SECURITY.md

     cncf-osm@cncf.io

+Please provide the following:

+  - Individual's identity and organization
+  - Detailed description of the issue and the consequences of the vulnerability
+  - Estimation of the attack surface
+  - 3rd party software, if any, used with OSM
+  - Detailed steps to reproduce the issue

-A maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 72 hours indicating the next steps in handling your report.
+A maintainer will acknowledge your email and send a detailed response within 3 business days indicating the next steps in handling your report.
 After the initial reply to your report, the team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-Report security vulnerabilities in third-party modules to the person or team maintaining the module.
+Report potential security issues, or known security issues in a third party modules by opening a Github Issue.

 ## Disclosure Policy